mighty-gerbils/gerbil/doc/guide/README.md

 $ ./build.sh
 ```

-If you are building in MacOSX and want to use the homebrew OpenSSL,
+If you are building in MacOS and want to use the homebrew OpenSSL,
 then you need to specify appropriate `CPPFLAGS` and `LDFLAGS`.
 For instance:
 ```bash